Google Sign-In Required

 Purpose And When To Use It¶

-This runbook explains how to rebuild the release branch from the last known production deployment, push that clean baseline, cherry-pick a merged hotfix onto it, and trigger a production release for the affected service.
+This runbook explains how to rebuild the release branch from the last known production deployment, push that clean baseline, cherry-pick a merged hotfix onto it, and trigger a production release for the affected repository.

 Use this workflow when production needs an urgent fix and the current release branch may already contain unreleased staging changes that must not be promoted with the hotfix.